Modeling Sarcastic Speech: Semantic and Prosodic Cues in a Speech Synthesis Framework: Methods

 \subsection{RAG for Prosody Conditioning}

+To investigate the role of prosodic cues in sarcasm perception, we retrieve semantically aligned sarcastic utterances as prosodic exemplars.
+These exemplars allow us to manipulate prosody independently of semantic content for synthesis.

-To enhance prosodic expressiveness, we integrate a RAG module into the synthesis pipeline.
-The key idea is to leverage semantically aligned sarcastic utterances as prosodic exemplars, enriching the generated speech with realistic intonation patterns.
-Concretely, we first construct an index $\mathcal{D} = \{(u_i, \mathbf{a}_i)\}_{i=1}^N$ of sarcastic utterances $u_i$ curated from MUStARD++, where $\mathbf{a}_i$ denotes their pre-computed semantic representations.
-For a given input text, the semantic embedding $\mathbf{E}_s$ produced by the Sarcasm-LoRA encoder is used as a retrieval query to fetch the top-$K$ semantically and pragmatically relevant sarcastic utterances from the indexed database.
+We integrate an RAG module into the sarcastic speech synthesis framework.
+The key idea is to leverage semantically aligned sarcastic utterances as prosodic references, providing the generated speech with realistic intonation patterns.
+Concretely, we first construct an index $\mathcal{D} = \{(u_i, \mathbf{a}_i)\}_{i=1}^N$ of sarcastic utterances $u_i$ curated from MUStARD++, where $\mathbf{a}_i$ denotes their pre-computed semantic representations using the same LLaMA 3-LoRA adapted LLaMA 3-8B encoder.
+For a given input text, the semantic embedding $\mathbf{E}_s$ produced by the LLaMA 3-LoRA encoder is used as a retrieval query to fetch the top-$K$ semantically relevant sarcastic utterances from the indexed database; in this work, we set $K=3$.

 We first compute the cosine similarity between $\mathbf{E}_s$ and each database entry: